 If you’re an avid runner, you may be familiar with shin splints, which are a type of periostitis.
 Repetitive stress on the tibia, or shinbone, causes shin splints.
 This condition often improves with rest, but it can lead to chronic discomfort and pain.

-Periostitis is usually benign and well-tolerated.
-It can also take other forms, though, including an infectious condition that’s much more serious and may require more intensive therapy.
+Periostitis is usually benign and well tolerated.
+It can also take other forms, though, including an infectious condition that’s much more serious and may require intensive therapy.

 The two types of periostitis are chronic and acute.

 Infection of the bone can lead to acute periostitis, which is a painful condition.
-This may lead to necrosis, or death of the living tissue surrounding the bone.
+This may lead to necrosis, which is death of the living tissue surrounding the bone.